jsrois/jsrois.github.io/_posts/2017-06-28-continuous-integration-2k17.markdown

 <blockquote class="twitter-tweet" data-lang="es"><p lang="en" dir="ltr">I understand XP isn’t perfect, but simply implementing it as described in 1999 would improve so many teams.</p>&mdash; Steve_Hayes (@Steve_Hayes) <a href="https://twitter.com/Steve_Hayes/status/798775631613861888">16 de noviembre de 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 In its essence, CI is more about integrating ideas and obtaining feedback.
-Overwhelmed and amazed by the shiny features of the latest automation _doohickey_, we sometimes forget that. _Communication_ and _Feedback_ are two of the four values of XP.
+Overwhelmed and amazed by the shiny features of the latest automation product, we sometimes forget that. _Communication_ and _Feedback_ are two of the four values of XP.
 And it is _people and interactions over processes and tools_, remember?
 Unfortunately, values are always harder to sell than practices, and it's definitely much easier to sell tools.

 ### So what happens to the tools?
+Start with Version Control and Trunk-Based Development

 Even when it comes to the tools, continuous integration does not begin with the automation provided by Jenkins or Travis.
 It definitely starts much earlier, when we put version control systems in place and share our changelists with the rest of the team as part of our daily work.

 Using version control the right way is the foundation for good continuous integration practice, and consequently, there has been a lot of effort lately in discussing and defining the correct workflows or _branching models_ when working with git repositories, and this is precisely motivated for the need of integrating changes the best way possible.

-It is very interesting how the experienced XP and continuous integration practicioners advocate for trunk-based models, in which integration is not deferred and conflict is not avoided.
-This is, again, much *harder to sell* than Pull Request -based workflows, specially when all these different tools and products are packed with lots of features around branching models.
+It is very interesting how the experienced XP and continuous integration practicioners advocate for [**trunk-based development**](https://paulhammant.com/2013/04/05/what-is-trunk-based-development/), in which integration is not deferred and conflict is not avoided.
+This is, again, much *harder to sell* than branch-a-lot, Pull Request-based workflows, specially when all these different tools and products are packed with lots of features around branching models.

+<blockquote class="twitter-tweet" data-lang="es"><p lang="en" dir="ltr">Good account of Continuous Integration (aka Trunk-Based Development)  <a href="https://t.co/Ay1NmN3Q5q">https://t.co/Ay1NmN3Q5q</a></p>&mdash; Martin Fowler (@martinfowler) <a href="https://twitter.com/martinfowler/status/611297227596820481">17 de junio de 2015</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet" data-lang="es"><p lang="en" dir="ltr">after 10 years of giving talks on this, trunk-based development is still the idea that causes most controversy today! <a href="https://t.co/5EK7LQgvkh">pic.twitter.com/5EK7LQgvkh</a></p>&mdash; Jez Humble (@jezhumble) <a href="https://twitter.com/jezhumble/status/787866655598575616">17 de octubre de 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+While the trunk-based development stance generally is depicted as the opposite of _gitflow_, it is important to remark that pull requests and feature branches are perfectly compatible with trunk-based development.
+It's only the **frequency** of integration in the mainline what matters.

 [caption para el tuit de lunivore y dan north sobre integración continua trunk, etc: while the "gitflow" branching model dominated the scene during the last years, many people advocate for a trunk-based model in which integration is not deferred/procrastinated but it is incentivated].

-On the
+### From CI to CD and Pipelines

+In 2013, the CI scene went crazy with all sorts of new CI-As-a-service tools Today, Continuous Integration tools are going further to become "Continuous Delivery" First, get Continuous Integration right

 So, what makes it a good continuous integration?
 The moment we embrace the practice of sharing our ideas and our code with the rest of our team continuously, we are keeping the spirit of continuous integration.
 And of course we have abanico de herramientas disponibles para ello.